sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

  * 1 Stamina point
  * 2 Harm tokens

-Another option is to take a Wound, using a rate of 6-for-1.
-In our example, you may split the attack power of 7 into:

- * 1 Stamina point
- * 1 Wound token

-Note: as described later, taking Wound and Harm tokens can sometimes also cause loss of Stamina points.

-*Attack power* turns into Harm tokens at *exactly* a rate of 3-to-1, and Wound tokens at *exactly* a rate of 6-to-1.
-You cannot choose a Harm token if facing an attack power of 2.
+*Attack power* turns into Harm tokens at *exactly* a rate of 3-to-1.
+You cannot choose a Harm token when facing an attack power of 2.

+## Third Phase

+In the third phase, you can absorb Stamina and Harm with your armour, shield, or with moves like Good Cardio, Mystic Breathwork, Like A Second Skin, and Sangfroid.

-## Stamina / Exhaustion
+## Fourth Phase: Stamina / Exhaustion

 Characters have 10 Stamina points.

 To win at combat, a character's foes must be subdued or pacified before the player loses 10 cards from their Deckahedron.

-When you are instructed to lose a Stamina point, you may absorb it using any relevant move cards and item cards, otherwise:
+When you are instructed to lose a Stamina point:

  1. Take a card off the top of your Deckahedron, do not look at the face side.
  2. Put that card face-down on your *Exhaustion pile*